Cooperation xB Philosophy | Reclamation Protocols and Culture of Consent

 Regarding Liberated Borg/Cooperation Societal Value of Consent (and Proceeding Acclimation to Reclamation Procedures)

-I have written before that "our bodies are self-shaped temples with tools we built or 'reclaimed' from our oppressors."
+I have written before that "our bodies are self-shaped temples — lovingly and laboriously built with tools we've Reclaimed from our Oppressors."
 We, as those Reclaimed and liberated from the Borg and their Hivemind, take great pride in the self-made individuals we are now and forever more, and we relish in the fact we are able to form our own persons once our fates are rightfully returned to us.